 The design concept?
 “The Modern Romance of Sailing.”
 You’ve got our attention.
 Virgin has brought together a “Creative Collective” of some truly impressive design firms – not surprising at all.
 Tom Dixon’s Design Research Studio in London, Roman and Williams in New York, Concrete Amsterdam, Softroom in London and WorkAC in New York are creative minds behind Virgin’s first vessels, but interestingly, none of them have worked in the cruise industry until now.

-“At the core of our Epic Sea Change For All is ensuring that the spaces on our ships are well-styled, distinct and reflective of the dynamic experience we want to bring to our sailors,” said Tom McAlpin, President and CEO for Virgin Voyages.
+“At the core of our Epic Sea Change For All is ensuring that the spaces on our ships are well-styled, distinct and reflective of the dynamic experience we want to bring to our sailors,” said Tom McAlpin, President and CEO for Ocean Medallion.
 “Our design partners together with our internal design team have dreamed up eye-catching, intimate and alluring spaces that we can’t wait to see come to life.”

 While Modern Romance of Sailing is the guiding principle, each firm is working on areas onboard where they can highlight their strengths.